VO2 Max Testing In Australia

 What is a VO₂ Max Report?

-The type of report you will receive after completing your VO2 Max will depend on the brand of the machine used.
-Almost always the report will include your VO2 Max measured in ML/kg/min and your heart rate levels in zones 1 to 5.
-Below is an example from the Cardio Coach VO2 Max machine.
+The type of report you will receive after completing your VO₂ Max will depend on the brand of the machine used.
+Almost always, the report will include your VO₂ Max measured in ML/kg/min and your heart rate levels in zones 1 to 5.
+The report may also include your lactate threshold heart rate as part of the assessment.
+Below is an example from the Cardio Coach VO₂ Max machine.

 Example of a VO2 Max report from the Cardio Coach app